A mini tutorial for a set of cute dog themed artist trading cards.

 I glued an old dictionary page to the cards with Ranger multi medium matte.

-Then I painted the cards with American multi-surface Satin acrylic pain.
+Then I painted the cards with Americana multi-surface Satin acrylic pain.
 I did two in Flamingo and two in Turquoise Waters.
 I added a little water to the paint first to water it down, I wanted to be sure that the text would show through.

 Next, I used a round blending tool to apply Ranger Distress Ink around the edges of the cards.
 I used Worn Lipstick on the pink cards and Peacock Feathers on the blue ones.
 I used a finger dauber to add some Brushed Corduroy Distress Ink around the very edges for a nice aged look.

-I gave them a quick spray with Pearl Diamond Spray & Sparkle from Crafter’s Companion to add a bit of glitz.
+Then I gave them a quick spray with Pearl Diamond Spray & Sparkle from Crafter’s Companion to add a bit of glitz.

 The focal points